Spatial Mode Encoding for Quantum Key Distribution: From Hundreds to Thousands of Modes: Results

-To calculate the QDER, the joint probability distribution of Alice’s and Bob’s outcomes when measuring in the same basis must be evaluated.
+To evaluate the QDER, the joint probability distribution of Alice’s and Bob’s outcomes when measuring in the same basis must be evaluated.
 This is represented by the joint detection matrix $C_{r,k}$, which gives the probability that Bob detects a particular mode given Alice's measurement result.
-The measured $C_{r,k}$ for $d=545$ is shown in Fig.\,\ref{fig:crosstalk}.
+An example of the measured $C_{r,k}$ for $d=545$ is shown in Fig.\,\ref{fig:crosstalk}.
 The QDER is then computed as:

 $C_{r,k}$ can be determined theoretically through the position-momentum correlation function of SPDC and the coincidence background, this can be written as

 where $A$ is a normalization constant.

 The $\alpha_\chi(\bm{\chi}_s, \bm{\chi}_i)$ terms contains the spatial correlation information and is given by